 In the spring of 2005, it was announced that the duo signed with G-Unit Records.
 This came as a surprise to many, as 50 Cent aimed a sly diss at them on the "Piggy Bank" track.
 The duo made it known that this was not the case as Havoc stated in an interview, "Mobb Deep isn't gonna change and when we first got here 50 was like, 'Listen, I want y'all to keep doing what you been doing.'
 That's it."
 50 Cent has a connection to the duo, as he grew up in nearby Jamaica, Queens and also has used Havoc as a producer for several different beats.
 The relationship became deeper than business as the Mobb and 50 Cent got tattoos to pledge their loyalty to each other.
 Prodigy has the words "G-Unit" tattooed on his right hand and 50 has "Mobb Deep" tattooed on his wrist.
 Upon signing to G-Unit, both Prodigy and Havoc were given new Porsches, for two artists who have received very little monetary compensation in the past.

-They currently have recorded their album, titled Blood Money which was released on May 2, 2006.
-It features G-Unit members 50 Cent, Lloyd Banks, Tony Yayo, and Young Buck.
+They recorded their album, titled Blood Money which was released on May 2, 2006.
+The album featured G-Unit members 50 Cent, Lloyd Banks, Tony Yayo, and Young Buck.
 This marks their seventh release and has vaulted the duo into the hip-hop spotlight.
-As one of the most recognized names in hip-hop, it is hoped that G-Unit will help Mobb Deep attract a new fanbase.
+As one of the most recognized names in hip-hop at the time, it was expected for G-Unit to help Mobb Deep attract a new fanbase.
 As Havoc stated shortly after the deal, “As an artist, you want to be able to reach the furthest audience as you can.
 We put in hard work on our previous albums and still hit our core fan base.
 The difference this time around is that more people will hear this product this time.”
-Despite this, many of the Mobb’s longtime fans are skeptical as G-Unit is known for their mainstream crossover music, and fear that Mobb Deep will conform to this style.
+Despite this, many of the Mobb's longtime fans were skeptical as G-Unit is known for their mainstream crossover music, and feared that Mobb Deep will conform to this style.
 The album was released to mixed reception mainly from fans, regarding it as one of the duo's weakest albums.

 Early on, Mobb Deep gained their critical acclaim for a dark, dynamic, grimey sound with haunting melodies–Havoc's production–that to many represented "street" in a way not done by many or any before.
 Additionally, Prodigy's penchant for starting off a verse with an attention-grabbing line, writing compelling rhymes based heavily on Queensbridge slang, and a rambling but clear delivery appealed to fans on the lyrical aspect.